OctHe/leetcode_unit/README.md

 # leetcode_unit

-This is a simple example to write you own C++ solutions for Leetcode problems.
+This is a terminal tool for effeciently practice the problems in [Leetcode](https://leetcode.com/).

-The propose of this example is for practice common algorithms with simple C++ source code -- Let's begin with Leetcode.
+leetcode_unit is lightweight so that it does not need extra libraries except cppunit.
+It also can works locally without network connection.

-If you are interested in Leetcode and unit test, new solutions and tests for any problem in Leetcode can be added by yourself with the help of the example.
+On the other hand, if you are interested in algorithm and unit test, new solutions and tests for any problem in Leetcode can be added by yourself with the help of the example.

-There are some other better tools or plugins that are designed for Leetcode, such as *leetcode.vim*, *leetcode_cli* and *leetcode for vs code*.
-These tools also can help some to start to experience Leetcode.

-# Pre-requisites
+# Support Platform

-It has been tested on ubuntu 20.04 with make (>=4.2.1) and g++(8.3.0).
+It has been tested on Ubuntu 20.04 and Windows subsystems for Linux (WSL) v2.

+On Ubuntu 20.04 system, you need to install
+1. make (>=4.2.1) and g++(8.3.0)
-It also requires cppunit (>=1.14.0) to add the unit test.
+2. cppunit (>=1.14.0)

-On Ubuntu, you can install them with
+you can install them using *apt*

     sudo apt install make g++ libcppunit-dev

+On WSL v2, you also must install Ubuntu 20.04 version.
+Besides the above tools and libraries, it is better to install *vscode*.

 # Download, Compile, and Run It